How to contribute

 Occasionally you will want to merge changes in the upstream repository (the official code repo) with your fork.

-cd path/to/nodecg-io git checkout master git pull https://github.com/codeoverflow-org/nodecg-io master
+cd path/to/nodecg-io git checkout main git pull https://github.com/codeoverflow-org/nodecg-io main

 Manage any merge conflicts, commit them, and then push them to your fork.

-You may also occasionally need to merge upstream master in a pull request.
-To do that make the above to update your local master, and then merge your local master into your PR branch.
+You may also occasionally need to merge upstream main in a pull request.
+To do that make the above to update your local main branch, and then merge your local main branch into your PR branch.